jdunic/Intro-To-Practical-Computing-R/pages/01_introduction_to_git.md

 2. How can you add multiple files at once?
 3. What is .gitignore?

 Bonus question: What does 'touch' do?

 ####Useful reference sheet!

 There is a lot of new terminology that is introduced when we talk about version control.
 For example, 'repository', 'commit', 'merge'.
 [Software Carpentry](http://software-carpentry.org/) has created an awesome [reference sheet](http://swcarpentry.github.io/git-novice/reference.html) for new users!

-A cheatsheet of Git commands that you may find useful as you continue to use Git can be found [here]()
+Here is a [cheatsheet of Git commands]() that you may find useful as you continue to use Git can be found [here]()